solid-process/solid-result/README.md

 #### `BCDD::Result.mixin`

-This method generates a module that can be included or extended by any object.
+This method generates a module that any object can include or extend.
 It adds two methods to the target object: `Success()` and `Failure()`.

 The main difference between these methods and `BCDD::Result::Success()`/`BCDD::Result::Failure()` is that the former will utilize the target object (which has received the include/extend) as the result's subject.

-As a result, you can utilize the `#and_then` method to invoke methods from the result's subject.
+Because the result has a subject, the `#and_then` method can call methods from it.

 ##### Class example (Instance Methods)